SBAC: How to Prepare for the Smarter Balanced Assessments - Math and ELA

 As you can see, the SBAC Mathematics test heavily emphasizes the ability to apply mathematical concepts to complex real-world situations.
 Students must be able to reason mathematically and to justify and explain their reasoning.

-If your child struggles with these higher level skills, practicing with Smarter Balanced practice test PDFs can be an extremely effective way to learn this type of critical thinking and reasoning.
+If your child struggles with these higher level skills, practicing with Smarter Balanced practice tests can be an extremely effective way to learn this type of critical thinking and reasoning.

-Although these PDFs are an excellent resource, simply completing the practice questions and moving on won’t be much help.
+Although practice tests and moving on won’t be much help.

-To make the best use out of the Smarter Balanced practice test PDFs, use the following tips:
+To make the best use out of Smarter Balanced practice tests, use the following tips:

-By practicing early and often with Smarter Balanced practice test PDFs using these tips, your child will become a Smarter Balanced rock star and ace the SBAC.
+By practicing early and often with Smarter Balanced practice tests using these tips, your child will become a Smarter Balanced rock star and ace the SBAC.